 Building descriptors will be added to define how VRF systems can be modeled for the proposed design.
-Variable refrigerant flow systems are not applicable to the baseline building system.
+Variable refrigerant flow systems are not applicable to the baseline building systems for both Standard 90.1 Sections G3.2 and G3.3.